Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Multisections and relative Euler classes

-The aim of this section is to give references and, in some cases, briefly describe notions we use throughout the paper.

 Our definitions for orbifolds with corners, operations between them, and orientations are those of \cite[Section 3]{Zernik}.
-Analogous definitions for manifolds with corners can be found in \cite{Joyce}.
+Analogous definitions for manifolds with corners appear in \cite{Joyce}.
 In short, an orbifold is given by a proper \'etale groupoid $M=(M_0,M_1,s,t,e,i,m)$ (Definition 22 in \cite{Zernik}), which is a category with objects $M_0$ and morphisms $M_1$, where both $M_0$ and $M_1$ are manifolds with corners.\footnote{More precisely, the category of orbifolds is a $2$-localization of the category of proper \'etale groupoids by a natural notion of refinement.
-A similar comment holds for orbibundles, as considered below.} The source and target maps $s,t:G_1\to G_0$ take a morphism to its source and target, respectively.
+A similar comment holds for orbibundles.} The source and target maps $s,t:G_1\to G_0$ take a morphism to its source and target, respectively.
 The map $e:M_0\to M_1$ takes an object $x$ to its identity morphism $1_x$, the map $i:M_1\to M_1$ takes an element to its inverse, and $m$ is the composition of morphisms, denoted by $m(g,h)=gh$ whenever defined.
-The maps $s,t,e,i,m$ are required to be e\'tale, and the map $s\times t:M_1\to M_0\times M_0$ is required to be proper.
+The maps $s,t,e,i,m$ are required to be e\'tale, and the map $s\times t:M_1\to M_0\times M_0$ is proper.
 The \emph{coarse space} or \emph{orbit space} is the quotient $|M|=M_0/M_1,$ with the quotient topology.
 The isotropy group of $x\in M_0$ is the group of elements $\gamma\in M_1$ with $s(\gamma)=t(\gamma)=x$.
-It is well known that an effective orbifold, meaning an orbifold such that the generic isotropy group is trivial, is completely determined from the local orbifold structure of a cover of its coarse space; see \cite[Proposition 5.29]{MoMr}.
+It is well known that an orbifold such that the generic isotropy group is trivial, is completely determined from the local orbifold structure of a cover of its coarse space; see \cite[Proposition 5.29]{MoMr}.
 The same holds for orbifolds with corners.

 An orbibundle $E$ over an orbifold with corners $M$ is given by a vector bundle $\pi:E\to M_0$ and a fiberwise linear map